kriztin12/kriztin12/readme.md

 - 🎮 Learning to create 2D pixel games in [Godot Engine](https://godotengine.org/).

-## Check out some of my work!
+## Check out some of the work that I was a part of!
-- 🕹️ Created a game, 2 persons team, check it out here: [Play Fishekai](https://itch.io/jam/-pixel-game-jam-2024/rate/2720757)
+- 🕹️ Created a game for Pixel Game Jam 2024, 2 persons team, check it out here: [Play Fishekai](https://itch.io/jam/-pixel-game-jam-2024/rate/2720757)
+- 📝 Created Personality Quiz, 2 persons team, check it out here: [Take the quiz!](https://github.com/Natasha-Nguyen/CodexAprilChallenge2024)

 <!-- ## Languages and Tools